google-home/smart-home-nodejs/README.md

 1. Click the '+' sign to add a device.
 1. Find your app in the list of providers.
 1. Log in to your service.
-1. Start using the Google Assistant or Simulator in the Actions Console to control your devices.
+1. Start using the Google Assistant in the Actions Console to control your devices.
 Try saying 'turn my lights on'.

-:information_source: Assistant will only provide you control over items that are registered, so if you visit your front end https://xyz123.ngrok.io and click the cloud icon to enable a device you will need to unlink and then re-link your account to see the new or removed devices.
+:information_source: Assistant will only provide you control over items that are registered, so if you visit your front end https://xyz123.ngrok.io and click the add icon to create a device your server will receive a new SYNC command.

 ### Steps for testing with mock-assistant-platform